multiplexcuriosus/spice_up_coordinator/README.md

 <img src="https://github.com/user-attachments/assets/d405b2dc-6dc7-411d-877c-1d651fd5fcca" width=50% height=50%>

 1. From the returned pose estimate, all 3D corner positions are identified.
-2. Based on the C-frame x-axis, all corners are separated into a left and a right group (blue and red in the image above)
+2. Based on the C-frame x-axis, all corners are separated into a left group (L) and a right group (R) --> blue and red in the image above
 3. For the L-group, the closest corner to the camera is defined as H-corner, the farthest the J-corner.
 Analogously for the right group with F and G
 4. For the L-group A is defined as the corner in {A,D} which is closest to H and D as the other one from {A,D}.
 Analogously for the R-group with E & I. Now all corners from the the initial pose estimate are well defined.
 5. The E-frame is defined as follows: